Sunshine Coast Airport: Expansion and reconfiguration

-During 2019, Air New Zealand had already extended seasonal flights to Auckland from 2020 through to 2023 with the backing of the Queensland Government, operating from April to October Following completion of the airport's expansion, on 25 June 2021 a further agreement was announced that secured year-round flights on the route.
+During 2019, Air New Zealand had already extended seasonal flights to Auckland from 2020 through to 2023 with the backing of the Queensland Government, operating from April to October.
+Following completion of the airport's expansion, on 25 June 2021 a further agreement was announced that secured year-round flights on the route.
 Unfortunately, likely due to a side effect of COVID on air travel, Air New Zealand's flights to Auckland have remained seasonal.

 In February 2022, low-cost carrier Bonza announced that the airport would become its headquarters and one of two main bases for its planned start-up operation.
 At its peak, Bonza operated services to 16 destinations across Queensland, New South Wales, Victoria, Tasmania and the Northern Territory.
 Plagued with reliability issues and financial troubles, Bonza suspended all operations on 30 April 2024, before entering voluntary administration and subsequently having their aircraft repossessed.
 The collapse of Bonza was expected to result in a substantial decrease in passenger numbers at the airport.

 In June 2024, Jetstar announced an expansion of their route offerings from the Sunshine Coast Airport.
-The first new route will begin from the 3 December 2024, with flights operating up to four times per week between the Sunshine Coast and Cairns using the flight numbers JQ808/809.
-The second route announced will begin 13 December 2024 with flights operating three times per week between the Sunshine Coast and Auckland using the flight numbers JQ175/176, finally resulting in a year round connection between these two destinations.
+The first new route began on 3 December 2024, four times per week between the Sunshine Coast and Cairns.
+A second new route commenced on 13 December 2024, three times per week between the Sunshine Coast and Auckland, the first time a connection between these two destinations had operated year-round.
+In November 2025, Jetstar announced flights to Singapore via Denpasar to commence in March 2026, connecting the Sunshine Coast to Asia for the first time..
+In June 2026 due to rising fuel costs Jetstar announced it will terminate the Auckland service in October 2026.